HamBa-m/dining-philosophers/README.md

 ## Solution Strategy
 **Resource Hierarchy approach**: Each fork is assigned a unique priority (its index).
 Philosophers always acquire the fork with the lower priority first, ensuring no circular wait condition and preventing deadlock.

-## What You'll Observe

-**With deadlock (false)**:
-- Philosophers acquire left fork first, then right fork.
-- System may hang when all philosophers hold one fork simultaneously.
-- Console shows acquisition attempts but no eating in deadlock case.

-**Without deadlock (true)**:
-- Philosophers use the Resource Hierarchy approach, acquiring the lower-priority fork first.
-- Continuous cycle of thinking→eating→thinking.
-- P verification explores all possible execution paths systematically.

-Replace `n` with desired number of philosophers (≥2).